Block storage performance

 Continuous access to hard disk storage locations

-Access delay refers to the time required for block storage to process an I/O, in seconds, milliseconds or μ s.
+• Access latency: block storage processes one I/O Time required, unit: s、ms Or μ s.
 Excessive delay will lead to application performance degradation or error reporting.

-• If your application is sensitive to high latency, such as database applications, it is recommended that you use ESSD AutoPL cloud disk, ESSD cloud disk, SSD cloud disk or local SSD disk products.
+If your application is sensitive to high latency, such as database applications, you need to pay attention to latency.
+It is recommended that you use ESSD AutoPL Cloud disk ESSD Cloud disk and other low latency products.

 Cloud Disk Performance